yiyins2/CS320-SU23/labs/htop-df-ls/README.md

 - As an alternate to deleting files to free up storage space, we can compress files and directories, to save space.
 - Keep your screen split between `terminal` and `jupyterlab`.
 It is a good idea to run `htop` while writing code to observe how much memory space we are using (consequences of running the code that we are writing).
 - Go to `jupyterlab` session, navigate to `htop_df_ls` directory (the parent directory of `data` directory).
-- Create a new notebook file and name it `lab2.ipynb`.
+- Create a new notebook file and name it `lab-perf.ipynb`.
 Discuss steps with your group members as needed.
 - Create a cell for import statements:
 ```python
 import pandas as pd